 - The defendant’s prior criminal history

-A sentencing table is used to recommend the sentence range in a range of months.
-Importantly, however, judges have the discretion to depart or vary from the ranges set by the guidelines, and the representation of a lawyer can have an impact in how a judge decides.
+A sentencing table is used to recommend the sentencing range in a range of months.
+Importantly, however, judges have the discretion to depart or vary from the ranges set by the guidelines, and the representation of a lawyer can have an impact on how a judge decides.

 Some Crimes May Result in Federal AND State Charges